 - or, is invited onto the committee due to their existing role in The SU (e.g., Exec member).

-Any member of SUmmit can stand to be Chair of the committee, this is decided by a vote of the Committee.
+Any student can stand to be Chair of the committee, a chair is selected by a cross-campus ballot.
+A Vice-Chair will also be selected by offering this opportunity to the runner-up of the Chair election.